tigergraph/ecosys/README.md

 ## Supported Queries
 ```
+// Run a pre-installed query with parameters (example: the pageRank query from the GSQL Demo Examples)
+run pageRank(maxChange=?, maxIteration=?, dampingFactor=?)

-// Get vertex number of a specific type
+// Get the number of vertices of a specific type
 builtins stat_vertex_number(type=?)

-// Get edge number statistics.
+// Get the number of edges
 builtins stat_edge_number

-// Get edge number of a specific type
+// Get the number of edges of a specific type
 builtins stat_edge_number(type=?)

-// Get any k vertices of Page type
+// Get any k vertices of a specified type (example: Page type)
 get Page(limit=?)

-// Get a Page which has the given id
+// Get a vertex which has the given id (example: Page type vertex)
 get Page(limit=?)

-// Get a Page which is satisfied with certain condition
+// Get a vertex which is satisfied with certain condition (example: Page t ype vertex)
 get Page(filter=?)

-// Get all edges from a given vertex
+// Get all edges whose source vertex has the specified type and if (example: Page type)
 get edges(Page, ?)

 // Get a specific edge from a given vertex to another specific vertex
+// (example: from Page type vertex, across Linkto type edge, to Page type vertex)
 get edge(Page, ?, Linkto, Page, ?)

-// Run a pre-installed query with parameters
-run pageRank(maxChange=?, maxIteration=?, dampingFactor=?)
 ```

 Detailed examples can be found at [tg-jdbc-examples](https://github.com/tigergraph/tg-java-driver/tg-jdbc-examples).

 ## Run examples
 There are 3 demo applications.
 All of them take 3 parameters: IP address, port, debug.
 The default IP address is 127.0.0.1, and the default port is 9000.
 Other values can be specified as needed.
-Debug mode could be turned on when the third parameter is larger than 0.
+Debug mode is turned on when the third parameter is larger than 0.

-To run the examples, first clone [the repository](https://github.com/tigergraph/tg-java-driver), then compile and run it as following:
+To run the examples, first clone [the repository](https://github.com/tigergraph/tg-java-driver), then compile and run the examples like the following:

 ```
 mvn compile